rorykermack/redux-accordion/README.md

 </Accordion>
 ```
-* The uniqId specifies how this instance is referenced in the
+* The uniqId specifies how this instance is referenced in the reducer (non-component version)
 * You can set `singleOpen={true}` if you want to limit the accordion to only open a single section at a time
 * You can set `openByDefault={true}` if you want to accordion to be open by default <br/>